Code-Institute-Submissions/heli-sa-portfolio1/README.md

   - Home page
       1. Menu Testing
          - Click on the Home button

-  - From the Index.html page(Home page)
+              From the Index.html page(Home page)
               Click on the footer links at the bottom of the page.
 And confirm that the links to Facebook and Instagram working correctly- need open the correct webpages

           - Gallery Page:
              1. Confirm the page opens correctly.
              2. Scroll down the page
-        - Confirm the layout is aligned correctly
+             3. Confirm the layout is aligned correctly
-    3. Hover the mouse over each image
+             4. Hover the mouse over each image
-        - Confirm the hover function zooms on the image
+             5. Confirm the hover function zooms on the image

-    4. Click on the footer links at the bottom of the page.
+             6. Click on the footer links at the bottom of the page.
-        - Confirm that the links to facebook and instagram work open the correct pages
+             7. Confirm that the links to facebook and instagram work open the correct pages

           - Contact Us Page:
              1. Confirm the page opens correctly

              2. Without entering any data into the contact form.
              3. Click on Submit
              4. Confirm that you are required to enter a First Name
              5. Enter a First Name
              6. Click on Submit
              7. Confirm that you are required to enter a Second Name
              8. Enter Second Name
              9. Click on Submit
              10. Confirm that you are required to enter an Email
              11. Enter an Email address without the @ symbol
              12. Confirm that you are required to enter an Email with an @ symbol
              13. Enter Email correctly
              14. Click on Submit
              15. Confirm confirmation message appears
             16. Click on the footer links at the bottom of the page to open them

 ## Test Script
 ***

 ### Action Expected Result

-- Type in www. in chrome
+- Type in https://heli-sa.github.io/portfolio1/ in chrome
-    1. Page should load
+  - Page should load
-    2. Page should scroll down the page the following items should be present
+  - Page should scroll down the page the following items should be present

-    3. Click on Gallery Gallery page should load.
+  - Click on Gallery Gallery page should load.
 Click Back
-    4. Click on Contact Contact page should load.
+  - Click on Contact Contact page should load.
 Click Back
-    5. Check links on footer of home page
+  - Check links on footer of home page
-       - A new page should appear for facebook, Instagram.
+       - A new page should appear for Facebook, Instagram.
 These links are copied across all pages
-    6. Each image in gallery page should zoom out when pointed on
+  - Each image in gallery page should zoom out when pointed on

-### `Responsiveness Testing`
+### Responsiveness Testing

 - Media Query was used along with flexbox to allow for responsive design of the website
 - Above the menu, there is a visual image which is red at the smallest screensize blue for tablet, and disappears for Desktop.
 At each step the styling for each element/class is checked within the relevant media-query